Progress Report

 Brain regions that determine food valence (mouse study)

-We tried to identify brain regions activated after feeding cheese, sweet chocolate, and bitter chocolate with high cocoa content for the first time.
+We tried to identify brain regions activated after feeding cheese, sweet chocolate, and bitter chocolate (with high cocoa content), for the first time.
 We found brain regions that are activated after feeding novel foods, only after feeding a highly palatable food, and only after feeding a less palatable food, respectively.
-These findings suggested that different neural circuits are activated in the brain depending on the novelty and/or food valence.
+We found that chemogenetic inactivation of the brain region activated following feeding the less palatable food increased the consumption of this less palatable food.
+Our findings suggested that this brain region plays a central role in the determination of low food valence, thereby suppressing the feeding of the low valued food.

 Mechanisms of sensory-specific Satiety in humans and mice

 Sensory-specific satiety is a phenomenon in which the food valence is devaluated with eating the same food.
-We established a mice model task of sensory-specific satiety in which mice are fed food A or B (cereal and refined food) for an hour and then ate more food B than food A when food A and B are given together.
-We are now trying to identify the brain regions involved in this sensory-specific satiety.
-Importantly, we developed a new movie task to induce sensory-specific satiety to perform brain imaging analysis such as fMRI for human research.
+We are now identifying the brain regions involved in this sensory-specific satiety in mice.
+Importantly, we developed a new movie task to induce sensory-specific satiety to perform fMRI brain imaging analysis, for human research.
 We generated a movie that makes the subjects imagine eating snacks and conducted a questionnaire survey.
 Our results indicated that only snacks that the subjects imagined themselves eating induced sensory-specific satiety.
+We performed fMRI analyses in humans using this movie task and identified brain regions activated when sensory-specific satiety is induced.

 3. Future plans

-We are trying to understand the biological mechanisms for controlling food valence by identifying memory engrams using chemical genetics and optogenetics.
-We will also understand the mechanisms for generations of positive emotion by feeding highly preferred food.
-Furthermore, we aim to understand the neural basis of the change in food valence using fMRI, using the newly developed movie that induces sensory-specific satiety in humans.
-Through these analyses, we try to understand the common neural basis of food valence change by comparing the results of human and mouse research.
+We are investigating and understanding the biological mechanisms for controlling food valence by identifying memory engrams, and the mechanisms for generating positive emotion induced by various feeding behaviors, such as empathy, following social observation of feeding.
+Furthermore, we will understand the neural basis of the change in food valence in humans using fMRI and the newly developed movie that induces sensory-specific satiety in humans.